 You know that canister of whipped cream in the fridge?
 Well, that is a health risk—not the whipped cream itself (unless you are watching your calories), of course, but it is the nitrous oxide booster that turns the contents into whipped cream that can cause serious harm to a young person hell bent on experiencing “whip-its.”
 Whip-its is just another variation of the dangerous inhalant craze among kids and teens, and understanding how they are abusing whip its can arm parents to be on the look out so they can take action.

-As fringe as the practice of whip-it abuse seems, more than 12 million Americans have fessed up to trying it, according statistics reported by the Substance Abuse and Mental Health Services Administration.
+As fringe as the practice of whip-it abuse may seem, more than 12 million Americans have fessed up to trying it, according to statistics reported by the Substance Abuse and Mental Health Services Administration.
 Abusing nitrous oxide, whether is via a whipped cream canister, a booster, a helium tank, or a balloon, is a silly and potentially deadly, practice.

 About Whip-Its and Nitrous Oxide Abuse

 The name “whip its” –also whippets—refers to getting high from sucking the nitrous oxide out of whipped cream canisters.
 The euphoric high and a sense of floating that results is caused by a loss of oxygen to the brain.